 - Location: North Carolina

-DMV Point System in North CarolinaCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in North CarolinaCompare Car Insurance Rates in 3 Steps

 What is the North Carolina point system?
 If you are convicted of certain motor vehicle violations, you get points added against your driving record.
 Our state has a fairly complicated system, as compared with other states.
 A list of infractions and their corresponding points is below.

 Understand that point accumulation leads to penalties like license suspension.
-For example, when you get 12 points within a three-year period, you could have your license suspended.
-Once it's reinstated, accumulating eight points in the next three-year period will result in another suspension.
-Your first suspension could last up to 60 days, the second up to six months, and a third suspension could last up to 12 months.
+For example, when you get 12 points within a 3year period, you could have your license suspended.
+Once it's reinstated, accumulating 8 points in the next 3-year period will result in another suspension.

 Once your privileges are returned, the points are voided.